binsync/binsync.net/_docs/getting_started/install-validation.md

 In this tutorial, you will validate your BinSync install can:
 1. Use Git to connect to a BinSync project
 2. Read data from the remote BinSync project
-3. Set the read data into your decompiler.
+3. Set the read data into your decompiler

 For this tutorial, we will use the example.bsproj repo that is a part of the BinSync project.